andavargas/docker_jupyter/README.md

 ## Monitoring and cleaning up

 You can use Docker Desktop to see whether your container is running.
-You can also use Docker tools for more advanced operations like opening a shell into your container.
+You can use other Docker Desktop tools for more advanced operations like opening a shell into your container.
 If you use this repo a lot, over time you may accumulate a lot of old Docker images and containers that take up a lot of hard drive space, and you can stop and/or delete them in Docker Desktop.